PaperSubmitSE/LoggingDescriptions/README.md

 Details including project description, version, LOC, # of Logs, etc can be found in the submitted paper

 ## Data Extraction Pipeline
-Each _<code, log>_  pair is extracted from a single function and composed of two parts, the first part is a logging statement with some descriptive texts, while the second part is the corresponding previous at most 10 code lines.
+In the paper, each _<code, log>_  pair is extracted from a single function and composed of two parts: the code text and the logging description.
+The code text contains 10 lines (if it has) of code statements preceeding the studied logging statement.
+The logging description contains the descriptive text in the studied logging statement.
+Non-description parts such as variables are removed.

-A concrete example is shown as follows:
+Some remarks:
+1. All empty lines are skipped;
+2. All English characters are converted to their lower cases;
+3. In code part, code lines are separeted by tab character;
+4. Logging statement "LOGGER.error(e2);" can not produce a pair since it does not contain any descriptive text, only a variable.
+This kind of statement is treated as a normal code line, see example b, while others with descriptive text will not appear in the code part of any pairs, see example a;
+5. The scope of consideration is a single function, so in example a, even its code part contains only 5 (<6) code lines, it will only include code outside the function.

+### A Simplified Example
+For easy demonstration, in the following Java example, we only extract 6 lines of code insteaed of 10 for the code text part.

 ```java
 public	void catchException() {
 try {